Lhota recounts how the MTA got the subways rolling after Sandy

 “I told him we’d get the water out,” he said, “Don’t ask me how — at the time I didn’t know; I just said that.”

-Lhota returned to erstwhile headquarters at 347 Madison Avenue to field late-night updates before going to sleep at 3 a.m.
+Lhota returned to headquarters at 347 Madison Ave. to field late-night updates before going to sleep at 3 a.m.
 He stayed in midtown and woke up four hours later.

 “That’s when we were able to assess the damage,” Lhota said.
 “We had preexisting conference calls.
 I’m not exactly sure when — maybe 7:30 a.m.
 Maybe 7 a.m.
 We had three calls a day with all operating heads so that everybody heard what everybody else said on where the subways were, where we stood with the railroads and the bridges and tunnels.”